-NOTE: Preferably, at the follow-up visits, lenses should be worn for at least six hours.

-Recommended Procedures for Follow-up Visits:

-- 1. Solicit and record patient's symptoms, if any. - 2.
+- Preferably, at the follow-up visits, lenses should be worn for at least six hours.
+If the lenses are being worn for continuous wear, the examination should be performed as early as possible on the morning following overnight wear. - Recommended Procedures for Follow-Up Visits: - 1.
+Solicit and record patient's symptoms, if any. - 2.
 Measure visual acuity monocularly and binocularly at distance and near with the contact lenses. - 3.
-Perform an over-refraction at distance and near to check for residual refractive error. - With the biomicroscope, judge the lens fitting characteristics (as described in the GENERAL FITTING GUIDE-LINES) and evaluate the lens surface for deposits and damage. - 5.
-Following lens removal, examine the cornea and conjunctiva with the biomicroscope and fluorescein (unless contraindicated). - The presence of vertical corneal striae in the posterior central cornea and/or corneal neovascularization is indicative of excessive corneal edema. - The presence of corneal staining and/or limbal-conjunctival hyperemia can be indicative of an unclean lens, a reaction to solution preservatives, excessive lens wear and/or a poorly fitting lens.

-- Papillary conjunctival changes may be indicative of an unclean and/or damaged lens. - 6.
+Perform an over-refraction at distance and near to check for residual refractive error. - 4.
+With the biomicroscope, judge the lens fitting characteristics (as described in the GENERAL FITTING GUIDELINES) and evaluate the lens surface for deposits and damage. - 5.
+Following lens removal, examine the cornea and conjunctiva with the biomicroscope and fluorescein (unless contraindicated). - The presence of vertical corneal striae in the posterior central cornea and/ or corneal neovascularization is indicative of excessive corneal edema. - The presence of corneal staining and/or limbal-conjunctival hyperemia can be indicative of an unclean lens, a reaction to solution preservatives, excessive lens wear, and/or a poorly fitting lens. - Papillary conjunctival changes may be indicative of an unclean and/or damaged lens. - 6.
 Periodically perform keratometry and spectacle refractions.
 The values should be recorded and compared to the baseline measurements.